asimondev/oradbver/README.md

  oradbver uses the Oracle OCI client library.
 That means, that either Oracle database software or the client software must be installed.
 The environment parameters must be set as well.
  As a test the SQL*Plus must run without any problems.

+ This Go program is created and tested on Oracle Linux 7 64bit using Oracle Database Release 11.2.
+ This means, that the uploaded executable **oradbver** can be immediately downloaded and used for the similar environments without any own build actions.

  ### Parameters